EsotericSoftware/spine-superspineboy/README.md

 * You cannot shoot backward when running away, but you can jump while running away and shoot backward in the air.
 * Standing your ground and mowing down enemies is great, but there are quickly so many enemies that you get overrun.
 When this happens, goomba head stomp the enemies.
 This is key to winning!
 * Getting sandwiched between two groups of enemies is a sure way to die.
 Head stomp your way to one side so you aren't surrounded.
+* If the game runs poorly, try unchecking `Background` in the menu.

 ## Source